 Dinner is always a special time at Great Alaska - in addition to the amazing meal our Executive Chef Bobby creates, our "nearly world-famous" happy hour is the perfect time to meet your guide for the following day's activity, and share photos and stories of the day's adventures.

 For 2021 we'll be expanding our dining area to provide more space between guests and create more private tables for our guests.
-Plate service will take the place of shared appetizers, and plastic shields will be in place in close contact areas.
-All happy hours will be outside in our covered gazebos with river views, couches, and fireplaces and overhead heaters.
+Plate service will take the place of shared appetizers, and plastic shields will be in place in close contact areas like our indoor bar and concierge area.
+Happy hours will be outside in our covered gazebos with river views, couches, and fireplaces.
+You'll love it!

 In addition, we'll be creating a number of outdoor hangouts around the property, so there will be numerous couches and fireplaces to call your own, and lots of space to roam.
 Our main lodge sits on nearly 25 acres of the Kenai River's most beautiful waterfront acres, and you'll find numerous fireplaces and outdoor lounge areas to watch the river roll by as you relive the day's adventures.

 Masks are not required for the vast majority of the time you will be outdoors at either BearCamp or Adventure Lodge, but you may have to pop one on at times when they may be necessary.
 We'll have physical distancing reminders to help us maintain that critical distance, and lots of great areas to enjoy.
 Masks won't be required, now that the CDC has lifted the Mask mandate, but we do ask that you have them with you on your trip.